-7 Conclusions
+7 CONCLUSIONS

-This paper presents PowerPlay, a system for online load tracking that emphasizes both efficiency and accuracy.
+This article presents PowerPlay, a system for online load tracking that emphasizes both efficiency and accuracy.
 In essence, "tracking" a particular load creates a virtual power meter for it, which mimics having a network-connected energy meter attached to it.
-PowerPlay takes a model-driven approach to online load tracking, which focuses on detecting a small number of identifiable load features in smart meter data.
-This paper enumerates an identifiable set of features common across loads, and then designs methods to efficiently detect them in smart meter data.
-By using a highlevel feature abstraction, PowerPlay enhances computational tractability, enabling efficient and accurate online load tracking.
-Our results show that PowerPlay is able to track loads in near real-time, even on low-power embedded platforms, and improves per-load accuracy by a factor of two compared to a FHMM-based disaggregation algorithm.
+PowerPlay takes a model-driven approach to online load tracking, which focuses on detecting identifiable load features in smart meter data.
+By focusing on a small set of identifiable features common across loads, PowerPlay employs models of specific devices to efficiently detect them even in the presence of many other (either tracked or untracked) devices.
+Using a higher-level feature abstraction allows PowerPlay to remain computationally tractable even on low-power machines and results in accurate load tracking in close to real-time.
+Our experiments on a set of representative loads in a real-world home demonstrate that PowerPlay improves per-load tracking accuracy by a factor of two compared to a FHMM-based disaggregation algorithm.
+These results point to the potential of using a system like PowerPlay to replace physical plug-level energy meters in a sensing deployment with software-based "virtual" energy meters.